wordsworthgroup/stochastic_snowball_2021/README.md

 # stochastic_snowball_2021

-A collection of scripts to reproduce the results of Wordsworth, ApJL, 2021.
+A collection of Matlab scripts to reproduce the results of Wordsworth, ApJL, 2021.

 Climate.m and Solver.m are class files for climate processes and the stochastic equation solver, respectively.